How to Change an Immersion Heater

-Firstly watch this brief instructional video on how to change an immersion heater.
+Firstly watch the brief instructional video below on how to change an immersion heater.
 That will probably cover most points.
-If you have any more problems, check this instructional guide or contact us.
+If you have any more problems scroll further down the page to our instructional guide.

 The immersion heater is the heating element that is situated in your hot water tank.
 It is easy to identify.
 The exposed part looks like an upturned cup and can be found at the top of the tank (top entry) or at the side of the tank (side entry).